-The Corryvreckan is a mighty dram indeed and is named after the Strait of Corryvreckan, a body of water that sits between the islands of Jura and Scarba.
-There are unnaturally strong currents here that form the world’s third largest whirlpool, capable of waves up to 30 foot high that create a maelstrom heard up to ten miles away.
+Today there are three core expressions of Ardbeg available, the Ten Year Old, Uigeadail and Corryvreckan, named after the strait of Corryvreckan, a body of water that sits to the north of the isle of Jura.
+This stretch of water has notoriously strong currents here that clash to form the world’s third largest whirlpool, capable of waves up to 30 feet high and a maelstrom that can be heard ten miles away.

-Taste: 19.5 / 20.
-A big, intense and powerful dram with Honey and Lemon, Vanilla and bags of Pepper and Smoke.
-This is the wild, windswept and sea-battered south coast of Islay in a bottle.
+Taste: A huge mouthful in every sense.
+Honey and Lemon, dollops of Pepper and intense Smoke.
+The windswept coast of Islay in a bottle.